cozie-app/cozie-apple/README.md

 2. Install the CocoaPods with the following command `pod install`.
 You need to have CocoaPods installed on your Mac.
 You can install CocoaPods using the following command `sudo gem install cocoapods`.
 If you are using a new Mac with M1 chip you will need to use the following command to install CocoaPods `sudo arch -x86_64 gem install ffi` followed by `arch -x86_64 pod install`.
 3. Open the `Cozie.xcworkspace` file with XCode.
-4. Add Watch to iPhone simulaor `Window>Devices and Simulators>Create a new simulator`
+4. Add Watch to iPhone simulator `Window>Devices and Simulators>Create a new simulator`
 5. Select Cozie as Target and press play button in XCode.
 6. Select Cozie Watch App and press play button.
 7. Prior completing a survey sync the watch and the phone.
 8. If something is not working uninstall the app from both simulators and install it again.

-For more information please visit the [official documentation website](https://cozie-apple.app/docs/)
+For more information please visit the [official documentation website](https://cozie-apple.app/)

 ## Contribute